Parade Stadium: History

-football dominance, Minneapolis Washburn Coach George Wemeier led the Millers to unbeaten seasons each year from 1968-1973 and won four Minnesota State High School AA Championships.
-The 1977 state title game - won by Washburn over Stillwater - cemented the Parade Stadium football field as The Hartbreak House, a moniker inspired by Washburn’s three sport All-American, Dave Hart.
+football dominance, Minneapolis Washburn Coach George Wemeier led the Millers to unbeaten seasons each year from 1968 to 1973 and won four Minnesota State High School AA Championships.
+The 1977 state title game - won by Washburn over Stillwater - cemented the Parade Stadium football field as The Hartbreak House, a moniker inspired by Washburn's three sport All-American, Dave Hart.

 It hosted the annual Minnesota high school all-star football game for many years.
 Augsburg University's football team used Parade Stadium as its home field from 1951 to 1983.
 It also was the starting point of the two Aquatennial parades each summer.
 The park board booked other events, from midget-car races to circuses.
 But area residents objected to the noise and traffic.
 The costs of maintaining the stadium soon exceeded revenue.

 By the mid-1960s, the only moneymaker at The Parade was the parking lot.
 After the Guthrie Theater opened across the street in May 1963, most of its patrons parked in the stadium lot.

 In the mid-1960s, Parade Stadium generated income by booking top musical acts for outdoor rock concerts.
 Buffalo Springfield, Jefferson Airplane, Fleetwood Mac, and Blondie, among others, played there.
 Singer Melissa Manchester drew the stadium's largest crowd of 30,000 in June 1979.
 The last big-name act to play at Parade Stadium was Simon and Garfunkel in July 1983.

 Eventually, music promoters became unwilling to meet the growing limitations placed on concerts by the park board to address complaints from people who lived near the stadium.
 By 1986, only five events were booked there, two of which were Aquatennial parades.
 The structure was 35 years old, and the park board estimated that it needed $250,000 in renovations.

 In 1988, the park board collaborated with the Walker Art Center to create the Minneapolis Sculpture Garden on park land next to the stadium.
 The Sculpture Garden's popularity led to its expansion in 1990.
 A heavily used softball field had to be moved to accommodate that expansion.
 The logical place to put it was where the little-used stadium stood.
 As a result, Parade Stadium was demolished in 1990, the softball field was moved, and the Sculpture Garden expanded.
 The Walker paid the million-dollar price tag for demolition of the stadium and relocation of the softball field.